The Signpost: History

 The Signpost published its 200th issue in November 2008.
 A total of 1,731 articles had been published, written by 181 contributors.
 Wikipedia user Ragesoss took over as editor of the newspaper in February 2009, in an issue that featured a new layout.
 Ragesoss resigned as editor in June 2010, and HaeB took over as the newspaper debated changing its name from The Wikipedia Signpost to The Signpost.
-That year, sister Wikipedia publications managed by volunteer contributors included The Wikipedia Weekly, a podcast, and The Wikizine, a news bulletin.
+That year, sister Wikipedia publications managed by volunteer contributors included The Wikipedia Weekly, a podcast, and The Wikizine, a news bulletin (now defunct).

 HaeB resigned as editor after he was hired by the Wikimedia Foundation in July 2011: "It would make it too much of a conflict of interest if I were to continue to make final editorial decisions for a community-run publication."
 After three interim editors-in-chief, Wikipedia user The ed17 took over in May 2012 as The Signpost's eighth editor.
 He previously edited The Bugle, the publication of the WikiProject dedicated to improving the encyclopedia's military history articles.
 The International Business Times noted in a 2013 article that The Signpost's investigative journalism uncovered a link between the Wiki-PR firm and conflict-of-interest editing on Wikipedia.

 After its June 2015 reporting on the likelihood of increased copyright restrictions in Europe involving changes to freedom of panorama, The Signpost was consulted for information by publications in several languages, including English, German, Italian, Polish, and Russian.